Marine Science and Technology

 Earn your Professional Science Master’s (PSM) degree

-Today's professionals in the maritime sectors of industry, government, and non-governmental organizations are expected to develop policy and planning options while managing both living and non-living marine resources based upon the best available science and technology.
-Similarly, technologists, engineers, marine biologists, and scientists are faced with managing personnel, funds, and businesses in increasingly challenging fiscal and policy environments.
+Professionals in the marine science sectors of industry, government, and non-governmental organizations are expected to develop policy and planning options while managing both living and non-living marine resources based upon the best available science and technology.
+These individuals are also faced with managing personnel, funds, and businesses in increasingly challenging fiscal and policy environments.

 - Completion of 11 courses, plus an internship

-- Courses include two core courses from among the 4 science core courses in biological, chemical, geological and
+- Courses include 2 core courses from among the 4 science core courses in biological, chemical, geological, and physical oceanography

 - The remaining 8 elective courses include: